Forest Service investigators: La Pine’s Newberry Fire ignited after firewood cutting - News Break

 Crews worked through the night to secure the lines and conduct mop-up efforts.

+The fire prompted renewed worries for area residents, familiar with the danger wildfires pose.

-"We're always on watch," said Conny Colwell, a 25 year La Pine resident said about fire seasons every year.
+"We're always on watch," said Conny Colwell, a 25-year La Pine resident said about fire seasons.

 "My daughter came over just to make sure that if I needed a ride right away" Colwell added.

-Note: (Update: Adding video, area residents' comments)